MD-Anderson-Bioinformatics/SCLC-Cancer-Cell-Manuscript/README.md

 - single-cell RNAseq analyses of single-gene transcriptional levels (used in Figures 5B-C, 5G, Figure 6, Supplementary Figures 11-13)
 - single-cell RNAseq RNA velocity and transport potential (used in Figure 7 and Supplementary Figure 14).

-For technical assistance, please contact the corresponding author Lauren A. Byers, M.D. at lbyers@mdanderson.org and Jing Wang, Ph.D at jingwang@mdanderson.org.
+For technical assistance, please contact the corresponding author Lauren A. Byers, M.D. at lbyers@mdanderson.org.